Try Documentalist, my app that offers fast, offline access to 190+ programmer API docs.

 Their first problem is alienating the costumers.
 RIAA and MPAA replaced Microsoft as the most hated corporate entity in the blogosphere.
 Are they right?
 Are they wrong?
 Nobody cares but everybody is pissed.
-And that anger is a good way to justify illigal behaviour of downloading music or movies.
-In the past MPAA was able to sput nonsense to congress members without anyone noticing but today at least the weblogging and weblog-consuming part of the society is watching and they are not amused by the rethoric.
+And that anger is a good way to justify illegal behavior of downloading music or movies.
+In the past MPAA was able to spout nonsense to congress members without anyone noticing but today at least the weblogging and weblog-consuming part of the society is watching and they are not amused by the rhetoric.

 “One more such victory and I shall be lost!”

 The bigger problem is that they started a war they cannot win.
 What we’ve learned from Napster and BitTorrent is that a technology for file-sharing can be built literally by one person and its popularity skyrocket in just few months.
 Current protocols have flaws that enable RIAA and MPAA to use legal system to shut them down.

 Napster had a flaw of being centrialized.
 It was a matter of winning one case to shut them down forever.

 BitTorrent, Kazaa and other decentralized networks cannot be killed that way but they make it trivial to track down people who upload files.
 That allows RIAA and MPAA to sue individuals.
 That’s a very expensive way to fight p2p file sharing but I hear they still make lots of money.
 And they can always compensate by showing more ads in theaters or inserting ads in the middle of songs.
 Besides, this is more of a scare tactic: they don’t have to sue everyone who uses p2p because in the end MPAA execs would be the only ones not being sued.
 They just have to convince public at large that downloading songs or movies is too dangerous, not worth the risk of being sued.

 “It cannot be traced.
 It cannot be stopped.”